manoelhortaribeiro/manoelhortaribeiro.github.io/my_collections/_posts/2021-20-03-YouNiverse.md

 ## YouNiverse 🚀

-Since data collection seems to be the big block me and [Bob](https://twitter.com/cervisiarius/) decided to release [YouNiverse][zen]: a large scale dataset on YouTube that will empower the research community to do research with and about YouTube.
+Since data collection seems to be the big block, [Bob](https://twitter.com/cervisiarius/) and I decided to release
+YouNiverse: a large scale dataset on YouTube that will empower the community to do research with and about YouTube.
 YouNiverse contains many moving parts, including video metadata for over 72.9 million videos.
-You can read the paper [in arxiv]() and download the data on [zenodo](), but to get the gist of it, here goes a YouTube video for your watch list!
+You can read the paper in [arXiv](https://arxiv.org/abs/2012.10378) and download the data on [Zenodo][zen], but to get the gist of it, here goes a YouTube video for your watch list!

 <br />
 <center>